Grégory Mermoud

 Cisco, Predictive Networks

 Architect and global engineering lead of the internal startup of 25 engineers that developed Predictive Networks.
-This award-winning technology now underpins two products ( ThousandEyes WAN Insights , Cisco SD-WAN Analytics) and leverages Cisco's unparalleled visibility into the Internet to endow enterprise networks with predictive capabilities.
+This technology now underpins two products (ThousandEyes WAN Insights and Cisco SD-WAN Analytics) and leverages Cisco's unparalleled visibility into the Internet to endow enterprise networks with predictive capabilities.
 We worked with amazing customers across the world, including many Fortune 50/500.

 January 2019 - September 2022